Melbourne Convention and Exhibition Centre: Melbourne Convention Centre

 The former Convention Centre on the Flinders Street side of the Yarra River was opened in May 1990 and has hosted thousands of conventions and meetings.

 The current Melbourne Convention Centre, on land adjacent to the Exhibition Centre, was opened on 5 June 2009.
 At a cost of A$1 billion, the development consists of a 5541-seat Plenary Hall that can be divided into three separate theatres, a grand banquet room as well as a hotel, office, residential and retail space.
-It was developed by a consortium led by Brookfield Multiplex and Plenary Group and designed by Larry Oltmanns.
+It was developed by a consortium led by Multiplex and Plenary Group and designed by Larry Oltmanns.
 The centre uses a range of features in order to achieve a 6 Star Green Star environmental rating and to become the first convention centre in the world with that rating.
 The architects for the development were NH Architecture and Woods Bagot.

 Expansion

 On 5 May 2015, the Victorian State Government announced $205 million for the expansion of Melbourne Convention and Exhibition Centre in the 2015/16 State Budget.
 This project commenced in May 2016 and opened on 1 July 2018.
 The 20,000-square-metre expansion includes 9,000 square metres of exhibition space plus additional flexible, multi-purpose event space, 1,000-seat theatre, multiple meeting rooms, a banquet room and a café and bar.

 The building design was a joint venture between architect firms: NH Architecture and Woods Bagot.
 The expansion is part of a larger South Wharf expansion project by Plenary Group that includes a new 347-room Novotel Melbourne South Wharf and a new 1,150-space multi-level car park – all fully connected and integrated with existing buildings.